Update: 1 Nov 2018: added a link to my new post The Continuum of Capitalism.

 Update: 17 Sep 2018 – added link to my new RBE post: How will a RBE Work?
 What will it look like?

 Update: 8 April 2018 – added link to my new RBE post: Productivity and Motivation in a Resource Based Economy?

 Updated: 30 Nov 2017 – added graphic for Mad Max vs Star Trek

 I have spent over a decade reading, writing, thinking, and researching why our world is sooooo messed up and what we can do to try it fix it.
 I have studied such topics as:

 - America: the Constitution, Revolutionary War history, our Founding Fathers

-- Religion: Christian theology, Christian history, religious history, Pagan theology, religious history, divine feminine theology, philosophy
+- Religion: Christian theology, Christian history, religious history, Pagan theology, religious history, divine feminine theology, philosophy, mystery cults

 - Sexuality: sexuality, monogamy, polygamy, homosexuality, prostitution, polyamory

-- Sciences: evolutionary psychology, evolutionary biology, advancing technology, green technology, alternative energy
+- Sciences: evolutionary psychology, evolutionary biology, anthropology, linguistics

 - Politics: constitutional law Second Amendment issues, poverty, minimum wage, electoral reform, problems with the 2 party system, money in politics